Nikokavouras/Responsive-template-online-courses-/README.md

 RESPONSIVE TEMPLATE (Mobile first)

 ABOUT THE PROJECT
-  - This template represents the Home Page of a learn company with online courses.
+  - This template represents the Home Page of a company with online courses.

 TECHNOLOGIES
   - Html5